datakind/data-recipes-ai/README.md

 9. `docker compose build`
 10. `docker compose up -d`

+Note:

-Note, `docker-compose-azure.yml` is the configurtation used in the deployment center screen on the web app.
+`docker-compose-azure.yml` is the configurtation used in the deployment center screen on the web app `docker-compose.yml` is used for building locally `docker-compose-build-azure.yml` is used for building so that images run on Azure, if your local architecture is different

+TODU: The above is of course messy, and needs to be tidied up as part of migrating to production hardware